IRTF-HRPC/drafts/draft-feminism.md

 ## Online violence

 Where women and queer people have traditionally been marginalized, their participation in the internet is rejected through different forms of violence by other users, as well as institutions, platforms and governments.
 But the effects of these violences, which are nothing more than extensions of the traditional violence that these groups and individuals face in social life, increase to the extent that there is not enough technical knowledge to neutralize them, and this is the case of most people who struggle for the recognition of their gender difference.

 The security considerations to counter online violence are critical.
 There is opportunity in a connected world for those who would perpetuate violence against women and other marginalised groups through the use of internet-enabled technologies, from the home to the prison.

 Privacy is a critical component of security for populations at risk.
 The control of information is linked to privacy.
 Where some would like privacy in order to live privately, others need privacy in order to access information and circumvent censorship and surveillance.
 The protection of privacy is critical for those at risk to prevent vicimisation through extortion, doxxing, and myriad other threats.
-Lack of privacy leads to risks such as stalking, monitoring and persistent harrassment.
+Lack of privacy leads to risks such as stalking, monitoring and persistent harassment.

-While making public otherwise private details about a person can consitute a form of abuse, the converse is also a risk: Being erased from society or having one's online identity controlled by another is a form of control and manipulation.
+While making public otherwise private details about a person can constitute a form of abuse, the converse is also a risk: Being erased from society or having one's online identity controlled by another is a form of control and manipulation.
 Censorship, misinformation and coersion may consitute violence online.
 Other forms of non-consensual manipulation of online content includes platform "real name policies", sharing of intimate images and sexual abuse, spreading false accusations, flamming and other tactics.

 Key to mitigating these threats is the element of consent.